 Maintaining ventilation—which is necessary for interior air quality—often results in neglect of chimney care.
 If chimneys are blocked or broken, carbon monoxide can accumulate indoors and create hazardous conditions.
 Regular chimney inspections and cleanings easily help prevent dangerous build-ups.

 Fireplaces, wood stoves, gas appliances, and correct venting should all be frequently examined.
 Blockages in chimneys or flues let harmful gasses into the house, and soot or creosote deposits within even a clean chimney could hinder airflow.
-Expert services can preserve and clean these systems, safeguarding the structure of the house and the air quality.
+Expert chimney cleaning services can preserve and clean these systems, safeguarding the structure of the house and the air quality.

 In recent years, new technologies have improved indoor air quality.
 One answer is air purifiers.
 These devices gather dust, allergens, and airborne germs, including bacteria.
 Portable devices for single rooms and whole-house systems that connect to your HVAC system are among the air purifiers available.
 Some air cleaners include UV lights and HEPA filters to battle germs and viruses.